Splinter37/filament-notifier/README.md

 This package is open-sourced software licensed under the [MIT license](LICENSE.md).

+## Architecture & Design

+The package follows Laravel best practices with a clean, service-oriented architecture:

+- **Service Classes**: Regular classes that can be dependency injected or accessed via facades
+- **Facades**: Convenient static access to services (registered in `composer.json`)
+- **Dependency Injection**: Preferred approach for controllers and testable code
+- **Service Container**: All services are registered as singletons for optimal performance

 ## Support

-For support, please open an issue on GitHub or contact us at hello@usamamuneer.me.
+For support, please open an issue on GitHub or contact me at hello@usamamuneer.me.